One of the biggest obstacles every land investor has to wrestle with is finding the “market value” of vacant land.

-It's a frustrating dilemma for land investors because it's extremely important for us to understand a property's market value.
+It's a frustrating dilemma for land investors because we need to understand a property's market value.
 This number drives everything else in the process (the offer price, the cost of property taxes, holding costs, closing costs, the profit margin when selling, etc.).

-Unfortunately, there is no “magic bullet” when it comes to valuing land.
-As any real estate appraiser can tell you, it's virtually impossible to reach the point of 100% certainty about any property's market value of a property, and that's especially true for unimproved land.
+Unfortunately, there is no “magic bullet” in valuing land.
+As any real estate appraiser can tell you, it's virtually impossible to reach the point of 100% certainty about any property's market value, and that's especially true for unimproved land.

-While it's not a black and white valuation approach by any stretch, there are a number of reliable measurements you can use to get confident with the value of a prospective property before you sink any of your own money into it.
+While it's not a black and white valuation approach by any stretch, there are several reliable measurements you can use to get confident with the value of a prospective property before you sink any of your own money into it.